 - Integrate Slack with the apps you’re already using.

 - Navigate with ease through the app with custom shortcuts and slash commands.

 Slack offers a freemium plan, and the paid plans start at $6.67 a month for up to 15 users.

 C. All-In-One Employee Productivity Tools – Time Doctor

 Time Doctor is a powerful productivity and time management software that will help you boost employees’ productivity.
-Time Doctor is used by businesses of all sizes, including big companies like Verizon as well as small businesses like Thrive Market.
+Time Doctor is used by businesses of all sizes, including big companies as well as small businesses.